-EXPLORING THE RELATION
+EXPLORING THE RELATION BETWEEN OLD MATTRESS & HEALTH

 Out of several other parameters that are hindering the growth of the industry, the lack of understanding of how the old mattress is harmful to health is one of the major reasons for consumers to postpone their decision of a new mattress purchase.
-Consumers devote maximum time on the bed, in comparison to electronics and gadgets.
+Consumers devote maximum time to the bed, in comparison to electronics and gadgets.
 However, they still spend more money on smartphones and household items.
 The mattress purchase takes a back seat and in India, they are bought majorly at the time of the wedding or shifting to a new house.

 Old Mattress brings serious Health hazards.

 Although Indian Consumers have now started understanding the importance of sound sleep and are actively involved at the time of mattress purchase, they are still not aware of the challenges which their health is facing due to the old mattress they sleep on.
 This lack of awareness of the frequency to change their mattress gets postponed and they continue with their decade-old mattress, which could still be offering them a night of sleep but not a hygienic one.
 Consumers do not even realise the harmful health effects it is offering them subtlety.